 The aviation system acquisition process is structured in discrete logical phases separated by major decision points called milestones.
-New major defense acquisition programs are directed in appropriate DOD regulations.
+New major defense acquisition programs are directed in appropriate DOD regulations and must comply with the Federal Acquisition Regulations.

 Mission Need Determination